CampagneLaboratory/goby/README.md

    ```
    git clone git://github.com/CampagneLaboratory/goby.git
    cd goby
-   git checkout 2.0 (adjust the version number as needed, or use master for the development branch)
+   git checkout 2.0 (adjust the version number as needed, or use stable for the latest stable branch)
    git submodule update --init   (this will make sure the submodules are fetched in a new repository)
    ```
 #### Compilation: